Capturing and cancelling charges

 of each cancelled line item and then submitting the payment cancel request.

-order by creating a fulfillment order.
+In the distributed model, you need to handle an order by creating a fulfillment order.
 You must then wait to receive a fulfillment_order.shipped

-event before handling that by defining a POST/fulfillments
+event before handling that by defining a POST /fulfillments

 with the quantity